raiguard/luapls/doc/types.md

 Assigning a global variable does not throw a warning, though I would like to add a way to be strict about which globals you introduce.
 However, attempting to _read_ an unknown global (using as parameter, indexing, doing operations) will show a warning.

+When you need to resolve the type of a variable, you need to check:
+* The value of the assignment
+* Definition of value
+*

+Walk backwards up the AST:
+* If index expression, add left to parents
+* If infix left, get type of right then apply that type to corresponding infix metamethod.
+* If identifier in expression list or namelist, then resolve definition of identifier and get that type.